osp/osp.meta.association/roi.md

 Their entry as effective member is voted by the effective member during their regular meeting and approved by a majority of 3/4.

 The admission or rejection is final and do not need to be motivated by the effective members.
 It is brought to the knowledge of the candidate by email.

+## Steward
+The role of the steward is the responsiblity of linking between the members and the board.
+This role is determined each quarter by the effective members at the first meet of the quarter , the steward reports the activities of the members at least once per quarter.
+This report may take the form of an email or a meeting with one or more members of the Board of Directors.